6 Common Types of Vein Diseases

 Understanding the Venous System

-To understand common types of vein diseases, learning about our veins and how they work is important.
+Learning about our veins and how they work is important to understanding common types of vein diseases.
 There is a family in which veins work.
 The three main sets of vessels are arteries, lymphatics, and veins.
 These three sets of vessels are a part of our main circulatory system, and each has an important job.

 The main job of arteries is to bring oxygen from our heart to our tissue.
-Our arteries and veins leak small amounts of protein and fluid during this process.
+During this process, our arteries and veins leak small amounts of protein and fluid.
 The lymphatic vessels get those rich proteins and fluids back into the blood circulation and provide nutrition through our bodies.
 The third vessel, veins, brings oxygen-depleted blood from the organs and tissues and circulates it to the heart and lungs.
 This is where it is recycled or re-oxygenated.
 The re-oxygenated process helps blood return to the heart and enables muscle contraction in the arms and legs.
 Because the venous system is low pressure, being physically active is important.
 Regular exercise helps prevent blood from pooling and getting blood flowing.

 Thrombosis